 If you live in a metropolis, veganism has probably become as familiar to you as police helicopters and traffic jams, but it’s a relatively new movement.
 On World Vegan Day we take a moment to look at the origins of this now-familiar sect of vegetarianism known for its opposition to all exploitation of animals.

 To be clear, vegans do not consume meat, dairy products, eggs, honey, animal gelatin, nor any other animal-based food.
 The strictest also avoid products made from materials like leather, wool, fur, silk, and animal oils (found in many cosmetics).

 Today, branches of the Vegan Society exist in Europe, America, Australia, Holland, Hong Kong, and Indonesia.
-In 2009, the Vegetarian Resource Group reported that one percent of Americans identified as vegan.
-If that’s true in 2011, that would put their numbers close to three million.
-How many do you know?
+The most recent findings from the Vegetarian Resource Group report that one percent of Americans identify as vegan.